-Lumbago: Hot or cold after acute back pain?
+Hot or cold after back pain? (physiotherapy response)

-Hot or cold after a lumbago (or other muscle pain)?
-This is the question that almost all my patients ask me following an episode of acute lumbago, sciatica, cruralgia, herniated disc, etc.
+Should we apply heat or cold after back pain (or any other physical pain)?
+This is the question that almost all my patients ask me following an episode of lumbago, sciatica, cruralgia, herniated disc, etc.

-As everyone wishes avoid medication and other invasive treatments (such as seepage or surgery), many are turning to more natural methods to relieve their lumbago.
+As everyone wishes avoid medication and other invasive treatments (such as seepage or surgery), many are turning to more natural methods to relieve their back pain.

 If you're reading this article today, you've probably heard conflicting answers.
-Hot or cold ?
 Ice or heat?
-How to choose after a lumbago?
-How long do these terms have to be applied?
+How long should these terms be applied?
 What are the risks ?
-In short, what to do concretely?
+In short, what to choose and what to do concretely?

-For those who have lower back pain, I will explain the difference between hot and cold to relieve your symptoms of lumbago or muscle pain, in light of the best current recommendations.
+For those who have lower back pain, I explain the difference between hot and cold to relieve your symptoms, in light of the latest scientific recommendations.

 Your colleague tells you that he has warmed up following his episode of lumbago (heating bag or hot water bottle).
 Another tells you that it was the cold (ice compress) that relieved his sciatica.